NAVEEN4054/To_do-application/README.md

 ## HOW TO USE

 1.Save the script to a file, for example todo_list.py.
-2.open the terminal or command prompt
+2.open the terminal or command prompt.
-3.Navigate the Project Directory where file is saved 3.Run the application using following instruction python todo_list.py
+3.Navigate the Project Directory where file is saved.
+3.Run the application using following instruction:
+   python todo_list.py
 4.Follow the commands of the command line interface to perform the basic operations.

 ## USING THE APPLICATION